glui2/flickr-recent-images/README.md

 ### API Key setup

-Create a `.env` file in the root of the project folder, and input your Flickr API keys as follows:
+To obtain an API key follow the steps as outlined here: https://www.flickr.com/services/api/misc.api_keys.html Create a `.env` file in the root of the project folder, and input your Flickr API key and secret as follows:
 ```
 VUE_APP_FLICKR_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 VUE_APP_FLICKR_SECRET=xxxxxxxxxxxx
 ```

 ### Compiles and hot-reloads for development
 Run the application on a local server using: